jenkinsci/azure-keyvault-plugin/README.md

 2. Store the (**base64-encoded** and **without whitespace**) keystore with the password tag:

+  if the certificate is protected by a password:

 ```bash
 az keyvault secret set \
   --tags type=certificate password-id=secret-containing-keystore-password \